eQR-code/QRtree/README.md

 # Release history
 - 2023/01/15: Version v1.0 released.
 Contributors that worked on this edition are Stefano Scanzio, Matteo Rosani, and Mattia Scamuzzi

+# Notes
+- The eQR code was generated using the ``binary'' mode
+- In the implementation it was privilaged the maximum possible ``correction level`` at the cost of having a higher ``version``, in order to improve reliability of QR code read operations.

 # Limitations
 If compared with the specifications defined in LINK AL DOCUMENTO CHE STIAMO REALIZZANDO SU OVERLEAF The version v1.0 has the following limitation: